Dig Deeper, Go Farther!

 The study of religion prepares students to succeed in many professions.
 Our graduates thrive as ministers, missionaries, scholars, social workers, lawyers, doctors, and preachers.
 In the 36 hours required for the major, students explore the Bible and Christian theology, as well as the history, sociology, and philosophy of religion.
 Courses examine not only the Christian tradition in which Samford is rooted, but also the many different religions that shape our world.
 Our Preministerial Scholars program offers scholarship support, co-curricular discussions, and internships to prepare students for ministry.
 Religion majors are also eligible to participate in a fast track option for the master’s degree in social work.

 Seminary and Graduate School Placement

-The Department of Religion is dedicated to serious scholarship rooted in faith.
-We are devoted to the Great Tradition of Christian orthodoxy and enriched by multidisciplinary and interdisciplinary research
+We are dedicated to serious scholarship rooted in faith.
+We are devoted to the great tradition of Christian orthodoxy enriched by multidisciplinary and interdisciplinary research.